next-reason/ni-login-spa/README.md

 # Getting Started with Next Identity Login

-This guide walks you through quickly getting secure login with Next Identity working with a simple local HTML app.
+Quick start guide for getting authentication running in a Single Page Applications (SPA) using OIDC + PKCE using Next Identity.

 You will clone a pre-built project, configure your details, and run it locally with HTTPS.

 ***Pre-requisite:** you need a Next Identity client id and issuer URL by configuring a user journey in the admin console.*